kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 ![](self-hosted-layers.png)

 For example, a 0-4 self-hosted cluster means that the kubelet is a daemon set, the API server runs as a pod and is exposed as a service, and so on.
 While a 1-4 self-hosted cluster would have a system installed Kubelet.
+And a 02-4 system would have everything except etcd self-hosted.

 ## Practical Implementation Overview

 This document outlines the current implementation of "self-hosted Kubernetes" installation and upgrade of Kubernetes clusters based on the work that the teams at CoreOS and Google have been doing.
-The work is motivated by the upstream "Self-hosted Proposal".
+The work is motivated by the early ["Self-hosted Proposal"](https://github.com/kubernetes/kubernetes/issues/246#issuecomment-64533959) by Brian Grant.

-The entire system is working today and is used by Bootkube, a Kubernetes Incubator project, and all Tectonic clusters created since July 2016.
+The entire system is working today and is used by Bootkube, a Kubernetes Incubator project, to create 2-4 and 1-4 self-hosted clusters.
+All Tectonic clusters created since July 2016 are 2-4 self-hosted and will be moving to 1-4 early in 2017 as the self-hosted etcd work becomes stable in bootkube.
 This document outlines the implementation, not the experience.
 The experience goal is that users not know all of these details and instead get a working Kubernetes cluster out the other end that can be upgraded using the Kubernetes APIs.

-The target audience of this document are others, like [kubeadm](https://github.com/kubernetes/kubernetes/pull/38407), thinking about and building the way forward for install and upgrade of Kubernetes.
+The target audience are projects in SIG Cluster Lifecycle thinking about and building the way forward for install and upgrade of Kubernetes.
+We hope to inspire direction in various Kubernetes components like kubelet and [kubeadm](https://github.com/kubernetes/kubernetes/pull/38407) to make self-hosted a compelling mainstream installation method.
 If you want a higher level demonstration of "Self-Hosted" and the value see this [video and blog](https://coreos.com/blog/self-hosted-kubernetes.html).

 ### Bootkube

 Today, the first component of the installation of a self-hosted cluster is [`bootkube`](https://github.com/kubernetes-incubator/bootkube).
-Bootkube provides a temporary Kubernetes control plane that kicks tells a kubelet to execute all of the components necessary to run a full blown Kubernetes control plane.
-When the kubelet connects to this temporary API server it will deploy the required Kubernetes components, as pods.
+Bootkube provides a temporary Kubernetes control plane that tells a kubelet to execute all of the components necessary to run a full blown Kubernetes control plane.
+When the kubelet connects to this temporary API server it will deploy the required Kubernetes components as pods.
 This diagram shows all of the moving parts:

 ![](self-hosted-moving-parts.png)